schappim/mBot-Gitbook/section-5-chapter-27-adding-motors-to-the-line-follower-program.md

 In that effect, the structure of the program, as we have it by now, is ready to go.
 All we have to do is place the motor movement instructions next to the LED ones.

-Let's think about how to approach it, now.
+Let's think about how to approach it now.

 ### **Reacting to the readings**

-When the line follower module reports a zero, we know that the mBot must be fully within the track and all it has to do really is just to move forwards.
+When the line-follower module reports a zero, we know that the mBot must be fully within the track and all it has to do really is just move forwards.
 No need to adjust its course.

-When the line follower module reports a one, that means that the right sensor got outside the line and we should turn the mBot a little to the left, to get both sensors inside the line and the robot back on track.
+When the line-follower module reports a one, that means that the right sensor got outside the line and we should turn the mBot a little to the left, to get both sensors inside the line and the robot back on track.

-When the line follower module reports a two, that means that the left sensor got outside the line and we should turn the mBot a little to the right.
+When the line-follower module reports a two, that means that the left sensor got outside the line and we should turn the mBot a little to the right.

-Finally, when the line follower module reports a three, then the mBot got way outside the line and maybe the best idea is to get it to move backwards in hope to meet the line again.
+Finally, when the line-follower module reports a three, then the mBot got way outside the line and maybe the best idea is to get it to move backwards hoping to meet the line again.

 ### **Expanding the program**

-All the above seems straight forward and here is how we can implement it.
+All the above seems straightforward and here is how we can implement it.

 First of all we need a variable in order to set a fixed speed, for the motors, that we can use within the program.
 So, let’s create a variable and call it "speed", and set it to some speed, say 150.